Phileosopher/commonplace/groups-large.md

 Top leaders are usually at least 2-3 degrees removed from any actual work done, but they're responsible for making all the decisions.
 If trends or technology change, they must stay aware of it, or the entire group will become [irrelevant](mgmt-badsystems.md).
 This is why most top leaders spend most of their time [communicating](people-conversation.md) and [consuming information](creations.md), and why they're not very [useful](purpose.md) in any practical sense.

+APPLICATION: Leaders can't create ideals for their entire group.
+They must consider their members' [purposes](purpose.md) and their public [image](image.md), along with other groups' [power](power.md) over them.
+Thus, they're not *entirely* [responsible](results.md) for anything the group does, and serve more as an [image](image.md) of the group's [goals](purpose.md).

 Often, top leaders will let lower-ranking leaders of smaller subgroups have unique roles.
 This ranges by how much [trust](trust.md) the leaders give, and can range from the top leader merely existing as a [symbolic](symbols.md) "publishing" or "producing" role all the way to completely micromanaging the subgroup.
 Absolutely nobody *ever* likes being micromanaged, and it's the product of a [dysfunctional system](mgmt-badsystems.md) caused by bad leadership not respecting individual [decision](decisions.md).

+APPLICATION: Since large-scale leaders must be self-conscious, their [personalities](personality.md) are usually not very interesting, which is why the elite class of a free society is made of the same cut of boring, [influential](power-influence.md) workaholics.

 Middle leaders (e.g., middle management) are effectively an extension of their top leadership to manage the bottom leadership.
 Middle leadership often makes very few [decisions](decisions.md) compared to the top and bottom leadership.
 However, their [willingness](purpose.md) to comply with the organization's [policies](rules.md) keeps the entire organization unified in [purpose](purpose.md) (or, at least, the [appearance](image.md) of it).
 In practice, most middle management is simply the above-stated "connecting-point" to other subgroups.

 Leadership getting feedback about the members, and acting on it, is *critical* for the entire group's success, and the entire group can become [dysfunctional](mgmt-badsystems.md) surprisingly easily.
 Leadership failures usually come from incompetence more than malice, though their [public image](image.md) may imply something else.

+APPLICATION: To determine a [high-quality](values-quality.md) leader, observe someone's [small-group leadership](groups-small.md) first, which often goes back to their [parenting skills](people-family.md).

 ## Decisions